Procedure for Applying to Study Elsewhere in the US

 e) The purpose that will be satisfied by the proposed courses,

-Students seeking to study elsewhere for personal reasons should e-mail or contact the Assistant to the Dean of Students for the purpose of scheduling a meeting with the Associate Dean to discuss the circumstances for the request.
-Petitions may be made anytime up to June 1 following the students second year, and must address the same questions noted above.
+Petitions to study elsewhere for personal reasons must be submitted to the Dean of Students and may be made anytime up to June 1 following the student’s second year.